klnusbaum/UDJ-Desktop-Client/README.md

 source build).
 You can turn on debug messages by setting the `UDJ_DEBUG_BUILD` variable to `ON`.

 #### Note for CMake 2.8.8
 There is a regression in CMake 2.8.8 that gives the DeployQt4.cmake some issues.
-Applying this patch to it should fix the issue.
+Applying this [patch][deploypatch] to it should fix the issue.
 Alternatively you can simply change the line in DeployQt4.cmake that says

     function(resolve_qt4_paths paths_var)